flutter/devtools/packages/devtools_app/release_notes/NEXT_RELEASE_NOTES.md

 ## DevTools Extension updates

-* Fix an issue with detecting extensions for Dart or Flutter tests. - [#7717](https://github.com/flutter/devtools/pull/7717)
+* Fixed an issue with detecting extensions for Dart or Flutter tests. - [#7717](https://github.com/flutter/devtools/pull/7717)
-* Fix an issue with detecting extensions for nested Dart or Flutter projects. - [#7742](https://github.com/flutter/devtools/pull/7742)
+* Fixed an issue with detecting extensions for nested Dart or Flutter projects. - [#7742](https://github.com/flutter/devtools/pull/7742)
-* Add an example to `package:devtools_extensions` that shows how to interact with the Dart Tooling Daemon from a DevTools extension. - [#7752](https://github.com/flutter/devtools/pull/7752)
+* Added an example to `package:devtools_extensions` that shows how to interact with the Dart Tooling Daemon from a DevTools extension. - [#7752](https://github.com/flutter/devtools/pull/7752)
-* Fix a DevTools routing bug related to disabling an extension. - [#7791](https://github.com/flutter/devtools/pull/7791)
+* Fixed a DevTools routing bug related to disabling an extension. - [#7791](https://github.com/flutter/devtools/pull/7791)
-* Fix a bug causing a "Page Not Found" error when refreshing DevTools from an extension screen. - [#7822](https://github.com/flutter/devtools/pull/7822)
+* Fixed a bug causing a "Page Not Found" error when refreshing DevTools from an extension screen. - [#7822](https://github.com/flutter/devtools/pull/7822)
-* Fix a themeing issue when extensions are embedded in an IDE - [#7824](https://github.com/flutter/devtools/pull/7824)
+* Fixed a themeing issue when extensions are embedded in an IDE - [#7824](https://github.com/flutter/devtools/pull/7824)

 ## Full commit history